tai-dut/I-O-bibliometric-analyses/README.md

 # I-O-bibliometric-analyses
 Bibliometric analyses of Keyword Web of Science publication data from 2021 to 2026.
 Contains a co-occurrence network analysis, Thematic analysis, and keyword growth graph.
-Results indicated AI and sustainability were consistent strong themes and growing
+Results indicated AI and sustainability were consistent strong themes and growing.
 Note.
 Project is finished and analysis is written but not included here.
 ## Network Analysis
 Initial analyses were a network analysis on the 39000 data points from 2025 to 2026